jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 The dependency arrows point outward in my rendition.
 This is why I think Martin’s arrow is incorrect in the High-Level UML class diagram.
 I think that since Adapters have dependencies upon and knowledge of external elements then arrows should point outward, not inward.
 Look at Martin's UML class diagram, and his arrow is pointing to the Database.
 The direction of the arrowheads between his two diagrams is inconsistent.

 ### Controller
 The Controller is not in this layer, but I’d like to revisit it once more.
 In Martin’s UML class diagram, the Controller just floats in the Interface Adapter layer.
-I think it should be associated with something in the Framework layer, such as extending a Framework.
+I think it should be associated with something in the Framework layer, such as extending a Framework, which is how I render it in my Hexagonal Architecture diagrams.

 ### View
 This is the mechanism that renders the ViewModel.
 For example, the View could be a web browser which is rendering an HTML ViewModel file.